cloudbeers/demo-2016-12/README.md

 # demo-2016-12
-Demonstration repo for Demo 12th Dec 2016 and later too
+Demonstration repo for Demo 12th Dec 2016.
+Also used in later demos.